ChameleonCloud/docs/source/technical/gui.rst

 Reservations
 ____________

 The Reservations section allows you to manage your leases of the selected project, including creating and deleting leases.
-For more information, see :doc:`reservations`.
+For more information, see :ref:`reservations`.

 .. figure:: gui/leases.png
    :alt: The Leases page